gjwdyk/CloudFormation-Big-IP-LAMPv7/README.md

 This template creates:
 1. One F5's LAMPv7 instance which had been adapted to AWS environment in certain extend.
-2. One F5's Big-IP instance, licensed the instance, configure the networking part, and potentially also configure the services with the AS3 Declaration URL.
+2. One F5's Big-IP instance, license the instance, configure the networking part, and potentially also configure the services with the AS3 Declaration URL.

 The whole template require around 30 minutes to fully completed.
 Although the CloudFormation stack itself stated it has completed, the instances themselves needs much more time to self-configure.

+The output part of the CloudFormation template is only 100% valid in the case of AS3 Declaration URL is using the default value.
+Otherwise they're only partially valid (i.e. only management IPs/URLs are valid, while services' like Static Web Server, DVWA and Hackazon IPs/URLs are entirely dependent on AS3 Declaration URL).